rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

   - Add before and after panels
   - [ ] delete button
   - [ ] Export screenshot image
+- [x] Add empty nodes - right click to open a context menu and select from one of four nodes
+  - [ ] Add ability to regenerate/fill in missing values
 - [x] Generate/regenerate multiple storyboards - Leave it and see if there is anymore feedback
 - [x] Copy and paste - add to tutorial DONE
 - [x] Make it clear what regenerate has updated - tweak the styling